-Pending the issuance of bonds the Board may authorize the issue of short term debt.
+Pending the issuance of bonds, the Board may authorize the issue of short-term debt.
 Short-term borrowing may be utilized for the temporary funding of operational cash flow deficits or anticipated revenues, where anticipated revenues are defined as an assured revenue source with the anticipated amount based on conservative estimates.
-The CFO/AGM will determine and utilize the least costly method for short-term borrowing.
+The EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM will determine and utilize the least costly method for short-term borrowing.
 Such debt shall be authorized by resolution of the Board.

-These short term notes may be structured as:
+These short-term notes may be structured as:

-- ➤ Bond Anticipation Notes (BANs) BANs are short term obligations that will be repaid by proceeds of a subsequent long-term bond issue.
+Bond Anticipation Notes (BANs) - BANs are short term obligations that will be repaid by proceeds of a subsequent long-term bond issue.
 The Agency may choose to issue Bond Anticipation Notes as a source of interim construction financing.
-Before issuing such notes, financing for such notes must be planned for and determined to be feasible by the GM and/or CFO/AGM. - ➤ Commercial Paper (CP) CP is a form of bond anticipation notes that has maturities up to 270 days although it may be rolled to a subsequent maturity date.
-Tax Exempt Commercial Paper shall not be issued for Agency capital programs unless it is of sufficient economic size, as determined by the GM and/or CFO/AGM. - Tax and Revenue Anticipation Notes (TRANs) TRANs are short term notes secured by a pledge of taxes and other revenues in the current fiscal year.
+Before issuing such notes, financing for such notes must be planned for and determined to be feasible by the GM and EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM.

+- Commercial Paper (CP) CP is a note that has maturities up to 270 days and may be rolled to a subsequent maturity date.
+Tax Exempt Commercial Paper may be issued for Agency capital programs if a program size and efficiency can be put in place. - Tax and Revenue Anticipation Notes (TRANs) TRANs are short term notes secured by a pledge of taxes and other revenues in the current fiscal year.
 TRANs, if issued, will constitute direct obligations of the Agency backed by the full faith and credit of the Agency.
 All TRANs will be redeemed in the same fiscal year in which they are issued.
-The Agency may choose to issue Tax Revenue Anticipation Notes to fund internal working capital cash flow needs, if such notes are judged by the GM and/or CFO/AGM to be prudent and advantageous to the Agency.
+The Agency may choose to issue Tax Revenue Anticipation Notes to fund internal working capital cash flow needs, if such notes are judged by the GM and EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM to be prudent and advantageous to the Agency.